developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * ***Blank When Triggered by Signal***- the Display is automatically Blanked and the following Managed Configurations must be used:

-    - **Display Configuration - Blanking Signal** - to specify the signal that is used to activate automatic Blanking
+    - **Display Configuration - Blanking Signal** - to specify the signal used to activate automatic Blanking

-    - **Display Configuration - Blanking Signal Polarity** - to specify the polarity of the signal specified by the Managed Configuration **Display Configuration - Blanking Signal** that is used to activate automatic Blanking
+    - **Display Configuration - Blanking Signal Polarity** - to specify the polarity of the signal specified by the Managed Configuration **Display Configuration - Blanking Signal** used to activate automatic Blanking

-    - **Display Configuration - Blanking Signal Debounce Delay** - to specify the time that is used to debounce the signal specified by the Managed Configuration **Display Configuration - Blanking Signal** before using it to activate automatic Blanking
+    - **Display Configuration - Blanking Signal Debounce Delay** - to specify the time used to debounce the signal specified by the Managed Configuration **Display Configuration - Blanking Signal** before using it to activate automatic Blanking

 ### Stay Awake
 Used to configure whether the Display stays awake (prevent automatic time out and turn off) when the device is connected to external power.